How to Prepare for a Medical Marijuana Evaluation [GUIDE]

 If you live in one of the eight states where marijuana is legal for recreational use, you can ignore this guide.
 For readers living in the 21 states (plus D.C.) where you can only smoke weed with a medical marijuana (MMJ) card, this information is extremely important.

 You can’t get an MMJ card unless you pass a medical marijuana evaluation.
-While sites such as Eaze and NuggMD enable you to do everything online, most people still have to go through the doctor’s office procedure.
+While sites such as NuggMD enable you to do everything online, most people still have to go through the doctor’s office procedure.
 If you don’t know what to expect from this evaluation, read on.

 What is a Medical Marijuana Evaluation?